4 Top Tips For Preparing For A Concrete Floor

 Ensure your equipment is ready to go—wheelbarrows, shovels, and trowels are must-haves for evenly distributing the concrete.
 If it’s a larger pour, you’ll likely need extra hands to help with levelling, smoothing, and finishing the surface as quickly as possible.
 Timing is everything, and being well-prepared ensures you maintain the quality of the finish.

 Note: Hiring a concrete line pump can significantly speed up the concrete pour, minimise mess and wastage and reduce the need for intensive manual labour.
-Flowmix can supply a 200’ concrete line pump.
+Flowmix can supply a concrete line pump.
 Contact the Flowmix team for details.

 When preparing for a concrete floor, don’t forget to check the weather forecast!
 Extreme heat is a contractor’s nightmare, as it can cause the concrete to cure too quickly.
 So, on hot days, wetting the subbase or using retarders can help.

 Conversely, cold temperatures can slow curing or even cause freezing.
-In that case, consider using heaters or thermal blankets to keep the concrete at an optimal temperature.
+In that case, consider using heaters or thermal blankets to keep the concrete at an optimal temperature. if you’re unsure, contact the Flowmix team for advice.

 A little foresight at this final stage can help ensure your project has a flawless pour and excellent, long-lasting results.